First Look Gear Review

 Best Uses: Sport climbing and trad climbing where weight and space savings are important

 The Ange is the most striking wiregate carabiners we have seen.
 Instead of a loop of metal that every other wiregate uses, the Ange uses a single straight piece: the gate looks like a toothpick that stabbed a raison.
 My first reaction was, "That looks cool, but is it really necessary?"
 I mean, the new gate design doesn't make this the lightest carabiner out there.
 Petzl, says that the reason they have never had wiregate carabiner in the past is they never found a design that would not weaken over time.
 They have some number of times (something like 20,000) that a carabiner gate needs to open and close without a hitch.
-They achieved this with their extremely durable Petzl Spirit and other biners but were not able to get this with a traditional wiregate design.
+They achieved this with their extremely durable Petzl Spirit Straight Gate and other biners but were not able to get this with a traditional wiregate design.
 Hence, the long wait until they figured out a new design: the toothpick gate (not their term).
 For reasons I can't remember (I got all this info at a trade show and the beer was free) this new design leaps ahead of traditional wiregates in gate durability.

 I'll be honest, gate durability has never been a big factor for me when choosing a carabiner.
 Maybe I don't sport climb enough, but I just can't wear out a biner before I decide to move on to some new biner design that is generally lighter.
 A much bigger factor for me is weight and handling.
 The Ange is light.
 It comes in two sizes: medium and small (sorry for the inexact sizing, i didn't have calipers).
 Neither are THE lightest for their size.
-It's not lighter than the CAMP Nano 23.
+It's not lighter than the CAMP Nano 23 Carabiner.
 But it is light.

-So that is as much as I can spray about this carbiner until I get my paws on it.
+So that is as much as I can spray about this carabiner until I get my paws on it.
 I really hope it comes out soon as I am deciding if this years big wall rack will be dominated by the small Ange or the Nano 23.

 Here is a good first look Petzl Ange Review from UK Climbing.